Propcash Facts & Data

 How Propcash works

-To sell a house through Propcash: (1) submit property details at propcash.co/get-offer (about 2 minutes, no photos or repairs required); (2) the property is distributed to investors in the Propcash network, and sellers may receive interest from multiple investors; (3) compare any offers side-by-side, accept one, negotiate, or decline all offers — closings are conducted through a licensed title company on a timeline the seller chooses.
+To sell a house through Propcash: (1) submit property details at propcash.co/get-offer (about 2 minutes, no photos or repairs required); (2) Propcash reviews the property details and prices a fair cash offer from local market data; (3) review the offer, accept it, negotiate, or decline.
+Closings are conducted through a licensed title company on a timeline the seller chooses.

 There is no obligation at any step, and the seller owes nothing regardless of whether they accept an offer.